-Our PE lead has developed a new curriculum to excite and encourage children to participate and attend additional activities which will help to decrease obesity stats as these are also on the rise greatly from F2 to Y6 (Appendix D).
+Our PE lead has developed a new curriculum to excite and encourage children to participate and attend additional activities which will help to continue a decrease in obesity.
+In 2020-2021 obesity in children F2-Y6 was on the rise.
+2021-2022 obesity is decreasing NHS Digital (Appendix D).